What is psikat?

 Synthesizer

-When a track’s mode is set to Synth, it uses a built-in dual-oscillator hybrid synthesizer instead of sample playback.
-The signal chain is: OSC 1 + OSC 2 → Mix (Sub, Noise, FM) → SVF Filter → Amp, with an LFO and ADSR envelope for modulation, and a stereo chorus effect at the output.
+When a track’s mode is set to Synth, it uses a built-in dual-oscillator synthesizer.
+The signal chain is: OSC 1 + OSC 2 → Mix → Filter → Amp, with an LFO and ADSR envelope for modulation, and a stereo chorus at the output.

 Presets

-A PRESET dropdown at the top of the synth controls provides a selection of built-in patches.
-Selecting a preset overwrites all synth parameters with the preset’s values.
+A PRESET dropdown provides built-in patches.
+Selecting a preset overwrites all synth parameters.
 After loading a preset you can freely tweak any parameter.

-All continuous parameters are presented as horizontal faders that can be dragged, and each shows a numeric readout that can also be typed into directly.
-Double-click a fader to reset it to its midpoint.
+All continuous parameters are presented as knobs that can be dragged.
+Double-click a knob to reset it to its midpoint.

 Pitch & Glide